beaverbuilder/documentation/docs/beaver-themer/field-connections/field-connection-shortcode-index-themer.md

 ### Post Parent URL

-Outputs any the parent posts URL.
+Outputs the post parent URL.

 :::note
-This field connection only works on child pages or posts.
+This field connection only works on child pages.
 :::

 ```markup